rachaelbay/HETHClimate/README.md

 This repository contains all code for the following manuscript:

-Adams NA, Dias T, Skeen HR, Pegan T, Winger B, Ruegg K, Weeks B, Bay R. Genetic and morphological shifts associated with climate change in a migratory bird.
+Adams NA, Dias T, Skeen HR, Pegan T, Winger B, Ruegg K, Weeks B, Bay R. 2025.
+Genetic and morphological shifts associated with climate change in a migratory bird. _BMC Biology_